 This is by far the most convenient way of learning pretty much everything, which includes playing guitar as well.
 Fortunately, the choice is amazing, as there must be hundreds, or even thousands of websites that offer tons of video lessons for beginners, intermediate, and even advanced players.

 With such a wide offer, it may be hard to pick the right one for you.
-Fortunately, some of them are free, while those that require membership usually offer a short trial period.
-Finally, many of these lessons, especially for beginners, can be found on YouTube.
+Fortunately, some of the best online guitar lessons are free, while those that require membership usually offer a short trial period.
+Finally, many of these lesson resources, especially for beginners, can be found on YouTube.